 - 1 tbsp icing sugar

-Remove stones from peaches and slice.
-Wash the red currants and let them dry.
+- Remove stones from peaches and slice.
+Wash the berries and let them dry.

-Top with fresh red currants and dust with icing sugar before serving.
+- Top with fresh berries and dust with icing sugar before serving.